 This article explains 14 things every international student in Austria should consider.

-If you are interested to study in Austria the first good news is that higher education is free there.
-The education system in Austria is state-funded so students even from other than European countries get a quality education without paying heavy tuition fees.
+If you are interested in studying in Austria, the good news is that higher education is free, even for foreigners.
+The Austrian education system is state-funded, so even students from EU/EEA countries can get a quality education without paying hefty tuition fees.

-However, at the Universities of Applied Sciences, everyone must pay 379,36 EUR per semester.
-That is almost nothing for this quality of education and life Austria is offering.
-I bet you will pay more in your home country.
+However, at the Universities of Applied Sciences, everyone must pay 379,36 EUR per semester, which is still a very low price for the quality of education Austria offers.

-Be aware that most Bachelor programs in English have tuition fee, however, there is a good chance to find a free English master’s program.
-You may consider private institutions, which are quite good, but they are costly, semester fee can be up to 10,000 EUR.
+Keep in mind that most Bachelor’s programs in English have high tuition fees; however, there is a good chance to find a free English master’s program.
+You may consider private universities, which are more costly; semester fees can be as high as 10,000 EUR.

-Beside free from charge education, exchange students can apply for Erasmus funding to support them while living in Austria.
-This takes the pressure off financially, making studying at an Austrian university for an all-round chilled out and enjoyable experience.
+Besides, exchange students can apply for Erasmus funding to finance their stay in Austria.
+The additional cash will make your student life and studying at an Austrian university for an all-around relaxed and enjoyable experience.